 Megadosing vitamins improves health

-The idea that taking large doses of vitamins beyond established recommendations improves health is not supported by evidence and carries documented risks.
-Fat-soluble vitamins in particular accumulate in the body and can reach toxic levels, while high-dose supplementation of several water-soluble vitamins has also been linked to serious adverse effects.
+The idea that taking vitamin doses far above established recommendations improves health is not supported by evidence and carries documented risks.
+Fat-soluble vitamins accumulate in body tissue and can reach toxic levels, and megadosing several water-soluble vitamins has also been linked to serious, sometimes irreversible, adverse effects.

 What we know